rigaux/sql/supports/sql/calcul.rst

             from Logement as l, Voyageur as v where région=lieu

-            select l.nom as nomLogement, v.nom, count(*) as nbVisites from Logement as l, Séjour as s, Voyageur as v where l.code = s.codeLogement
+            select l.nom as nomLogement, v1.nom as voyageur1, v2.nom as voyageur2
+            from Logement as l, Séjour as s1, Voyageur as v1, Séjour as s2, Voyageur as v2 where l.code = s1.codeLogement
+            and l.code = s2.codeLogement
+            and s1.idVoyageur =v1.idVoyageur
-            and s.idVoyageur =v.idVoyageur
+            and s2.idVoyageur =v2.idVoyageur
-            group by l.nom, v.nom
-            having count(*) > 1
+            and s1.idVoyageur != s2.idVoyageur

 Pour les requêtes suivantes, en revanche, vous avez droit à l'imbrication (il serait difficile de faire autrement).